 For those who want pretty flowers, herbs or vegetables without having to dig a single piece of garden, a pot or basket is perfect.
-You can even buy these ready made from a garden centre.
+You can even buy this ready-made from a garden centre.
 They add interest and colour and can be moved around as you wish.
 All they need is a daily watering in the summer.

-The ultimate in the low maintenance garden has to be one which has no plants, trees or shrubs at all.
+The ultimate in the low maintenance garden has to be one that has no plants, trees or shrubs at all.
 This will be seen as more of an outside room rather than a garden.
 While it can take some effort to set up, it will need nothing more than a lick of paint and a sweep from time to time.
-This type of garden employs the use of decking, paving slabs, gravel and built in seating.
-Any small to medium sized garden can be treated in this way and while it isn't for everyone, it is great for an urban garden.
+This type of garden employs the use of decking, paving slabs, gravel and built-in seating.
+Any small to the medium-sized garden can be treated in this way and while it isn’t for everyone, it is great for an urban garden.

 Most important is to think ahead.
-Consider how much time you will have to look after your little patch of earth and create a garden which suits you.
+Consider how much time you will have to look after your little patch of earth and create a garden that suits you.